-- > Service name: Specify a name for the PPPoA/PPPoE connection for recognition. - ➤ Username: Enter your username for your PPPoA/PPPoE connection to identify and verify your account to the ISP. - Password: Enter your password for your PPPoA/PPPoE connection. - > Encapsulation: For both PPPoA/PPPoE connection, you need to specify the type of Multiplexing, either LLC or VC Mux. - Bridge Interface: Activate the option, the Router can also work in Bridge mode. - Connection: For PPPoA/PPPoE connection, you can select Always on or Connect on-Demand or Connect Manually.
+- Service name: Specify a name for the PPPoA/PPPoE connection for recognition. - ➤ Username: Enter your username for your PPPoA/PPPoE connection to identify and verify your account to the ISP. - Password: Enter your password for your PPPoA/PPPoE connection. - ➤ Encapsulation: For both PPPoA/PPPoE connection, you need to specify the type of Multiplexing, either LLC or VC Mux. - Bridge Interface: Activate the option, the modem router can also work in Bridge mode. - Connection: For PPPoA/PPPoE connection, you can select Always on or Connect on-Demand or Connect Manually.
 Connect on demand is dependent on the traffic.
 If there is no traffic (or Idle) for a pre-specified period of time), the connection will tear down automatically.
-And once there is traffic send or receive, the connection will be automatically on. - Static/Dynamic IP Address: For PPPoA/PPPoE connection, you need to specify the public IP address for this ADSL Router.
-The IP address can be either dynamically (via DHCP) or given IP address provided by your ISP.
-For Static IP, you need to specify the IP address, Subnet Mask and Gateway IP address. - ➤ Default Route: You should select Yes to configure the PVC as the default gateway to internet from this device.
+And once there is traffic send or receive, the connection will be automatically on. - ➤ Default Route: You should select Yes to configure the PVC as the default gateway to Internet from this device. - > Static/Dynamic IP Address: For PPPoA/PPPoE connection, you need to specify the public IP address for this ADSL modem router.
+The IP address can be either dynamically (via DHCP)